Jellyneo

 Pterodactyls

 Pterodactyls come in tan, green, blue, golden, and red.
-There is also a white one, which flies in from the left side to distract you, but it cannot be hit or harm you.
+There is also a white one, which flies in from the left side to distract you; it cannot harm you, but has a very high defence, effectively functioning as a block between your shots and the other pterodactyls.

 Levels